Admir Mehmedi: Early life

 Mehmedi was born in Gostivar, North Macedonia.
 He is of Albanian heritage.
 At the age of 2, his family emigrated to Switzerland.
 In 2006, he moved to Zürich.

 Club career

 Zürich

-Being a first team regular in 2010, Mehmedi established himself as a physical striker, excellent in the box as well as having a good turn of pace, he was also technically great.
+Being a first team regular in 2010, Mehmedi established himself as a physical striker, excellent in the box, as well as having a good turn of pace, and he was also technically great.
 During his time with Zürich, Mehmedi scored nineteen goals and provided nine assists.

 In the January transfer window in 2012, Mehmedi moved to Dynamo Kyiv.

 Freiburg

 On 11 July 2013, Mehmedi moved to SC Freiburg.
 Freiburg's acting sporting director Klemens Hartenbach stated that he was "delighted" the transfer went through.
-Hartenbach stated "He's a very versatile attacking player who understands the game and has already proven he can play at the highest level".
+Hartenbach stated, "He's a very versatile attacking player who understands the game and has already proven he can play at the highest level".
 On 26 May 2014, Freiburg decided to buy Mehmedi for a reported €6 million after having a good season, scoring 12 goals in 32 games during his loan spell with the Bundesliga side.